Different countries have different opinions on Bitcoin and other cryptocurrencies.

-Korean exchanges also account for more than 10% of total BTC trading volume.
+Korean exchanges also account for more than 10% of the total BTC trading volume.
 Plus, there have been many blockchain projects and ICOs that have emerged out of Korea recently.

 The government had banned ICOs temporarily and there were also rumors for Bitcoin exchanging banning, which hasn’t happened so far.

 And the fact that some of the largest volume pulling Bitcoin exchanges in the world are from South Korea speaks in itself about the country’s friendliness towards Bitcoin.